Updated: May 19, 2026

 Winters are cool, rainy, and partially cloudy.
 The average daily high temperature is 17°C (63°F), which is relatively comfortable for seniors.
 The coldest month in Cascais is January, when temperatures drop below 11°C (51°F).

 Cascais boasts a well-connected public transportation system, featuring buses and trams.
-You can easily travel to Lisbon via the scenic 33-minute train line, which takes about 30 minutes.
+You can easily travel to Lisbon via the scenic 33-minute train line, which takes about 30 to 40 minutes depending on the time of day.

 If you’re interested in investing in Cascais real estate, a buyer’s agent, like Goldcrest, can research the property market and negotiate the best prices based on your budget.
 We can also introduce you to local contractors, lawyers, and tax advisors.